An Introduction to Objectives and Key Results (OKRs)

 Do you have a culture of measurability?
 OKRs are NOT project management.
 They rely on easily observable, measurable outcomes.
 If you struggle to get reliable, accurate, timely data and the use it to make clear decisions that affect delivery, you might not be ready to fully embrace OKRs.
 Consider adding some instrumentation to your operations and looking at some key performance indicators (KPIs) before you dive into OKRs.

 Is it safe to fail in your organisation?
 John Doerr reminds us that OKRs encourage us to “stretch for amazing”.
-When we’re reaching for the moon, we’ll likely come up short but learn a lot and get much further than we would’ve if we’d played it totally safe.
+When aim high, we’ll likely come up short but learn a lot and get much further than we would’ve if we’d played it totally safe.
 Make sure there’s room to grow and experiment and stretch and fail fearlessly before you pick up OKRs.

 Ready to get started?